Special rates require proof of eligibility at check-in.

 Affectionately called the Sugar Cane Train, Maui's only passenger train is an 1890s-vintage railway that once shuttled crops but now moves sightseers between Kaanapali and Lahaina.
 This quaint little attraction with its singing conductor is a big deal for Hawaii but probably not much of a thrill for those more accustomed to trains (though kids like it no matter where they grew up). www.sugarcanetrain.com.
 COST: $22.95.
 OPEN: Weekdays 10:15--4.

-More of a friendly gesture than a town, this tiny outpost is the last bit of civilization before Kula Highway becomes a winding backside road.
-A coffee tree pushes through the sunny deck at Grandma's Coffee Shop, the morning watering hole for Maui's cowboys who work at Ulupalakua or Kaupo ranch.
-Keokea Gallery next door sells some of the most original artwork on the island.
-The only restroom for miles is across the street at the public park, and the view makes stretching your legs worth it.
+More of a friendly gesture than a town, this tiny outpost is the last bit of civilization before Kula Highway becomes a winding back road.
+A coffee tree pushes through the sunny deck at Grandma's Maui Coffee, the morning watering hole for Maui's cowboys who work at Ulupalakua or Kaupo Ranch.
+Keokea Gallery next door sells cool, quirky artwork.
+And two tiny stores—Fong's and Ching's—are testament to the Chinese immigrants who settled the area in the late 19th Century.
+The only restroom for miles is in the public park, and the view makes stretching your legs worth it.

 Beautiful and secluded, Kapalua is West Maui's northernmost, most exclusive resort community.
 First developed in the late 1970s, the resort now includes the Ritz-Carlton, posh residential complexes, two golf courses, and the surrounding pineapple fields.
 The area's distinctive shops and restaurants cater to dedicated golfers, celebrities who want to be left alone, and some of the world's richest folks.
 In addition to golf, recreational activities include hiking and snorkeling.
 Mists regularly envelop the landscape of tall Cook pines and rolling fairways in Kapalua, which is cooler and quieter than its southern neighbors.
 The beaches here, including Kapalua and D.T.
 Fleming, are among Maui's finest.